darrylrachel/SOC-Analyst-Incident-Reports/SOC170 - Passwd Found in Requested URL - Possible LFI Attack.md

 ---

 ## 6. Recommended Actions
-✅ Thoroughly validate all user-supplied inputs to prevent directory traversal attempts.
+- Thoroughly validate all user-supplied inputs to prevent directory traversal attempts.
-✅ Use a whitelist of allowed file paths or IDs, and reject any input that doesn't match.
+- Use a whitelist of allowed file paths or IDs, and reject any input that doesn't match.
-✅ Remove or encode potentially malicious characters from user input.
+- Remove or encode potentially malicious characters from user input.
-✅ Run web applications with the least necessary privileges to minimize the potential impact of an attack.
+- Run web applications with the least necessary privileges to minimize the potential impact of an attack.

 ---

-**📌 Final Verdict:** True Positive, attack not successful
+**Final Verdict:** True Positive, attack not successful